josemonsalve2/llvm-project/updown/README.md

 * `libUpDownSimRuntime.so`
 ## Building LLVM

 To enable the project it is necessary to add "updown" to the list of `-DLLVM_ENABLE_PROJECTS=`.
 See the following example.
-The important option is the last line
+The important option is the last line.

+IMPORTANT: This is currently unsupported due to changes in the runtime interface that has not been reflected to the syntax plugin.

 ```
 git clone https://www.github.com/josemonsalve2/llvm-project